sniiz/qassette/README.md

-# TOOD: write a readme
+# TODO: write a readme